yard-turkey/examples-and-blogs/examples/sample-how-to-write-provisioner.md

 ### Summary
 This example will walk through the steps on how to create your own provisioner.
-For this example we will be building the start of a Google Cloud Storage (GCS) Provisioner to help show a real working example.
+For this example we will be revisiting some of the key concepts and steps we did to produce the AWS-S3-Provisioner.

 #### Prerequisites and Key Components
 1. Access to a Kuberenetes Cluster